Man charged over Auckland Airport disruption

 The man, who was on a stationary plane, was alleged to have made a threatening comment.

+A passenger on the plane says a man onboard claimed he had a bomb.

-The man has been charged with breaching the Civil Aviation Act and would appear in Manukau District Court today.
+The arrested man has been charged with breaching the Civil Aviation Act and is due to appear in Manukau District Court today.

 The aircraft had been pushed back from the gate at Auckland Airport and was on the taxiway but had not taken off.